Steam (service): Linux

-In August 2018, Valve released a beta version of Proton, an open-source Windows compatibility layer for Linux, so that Linux users could run Windows games directly through Steam for Linux, removing the need to install the Windows version of Steam in Wine.
-Proton is composed of a set of open-source tools including Wine and DXVK among others.
+In August 2018, Valve released a beta version of Proton (named Steam Play), an open-source Windows compatibility layer for Linux, so that Linux users could run Windows games on Linux directly through Steam.
+Proton comprises a set of open-source tools including Wine and DXVK.
 The software allows the use of Steam-supported controllers, even those not compatible with Windows.
-Released in February 2022, Valve's handheld computer, the Steam Deck, runs SteamOS 3.0 which is based on the Arch Linux distribution, and uses Proton to support Windows-based games without native Linux ports.
-To that end, Valve worked with various middleware developers to make sure their tools were compatible with Proton on Linux and maximize the number of games that the Steam Deck - and by extension other Linux-based installations - would support.
+Released in February 2022, Valve's handheld computer, the Steam Deck, runs SteamOS 3.0, which is based on Arch Linux, and uses Proton to support Windows-based games without native Linux ports.
+Prior to the Steam Deck's release, Valve worked with various middleware developers to make sure their tools were compatible with Proton on Linux and maximize the number of games that the Steam Deck would support.
 This included working with various anti-cheat developers such as Easy Anti-Cheat and BattlEye to make sure their solutions worked with Proton.
-To help with compatibility, Valve developed a classification system that they will populate to rank any game as to how well it works as a Linux native solution or through Proton.
+To help with compatibility, Valve developed a classification system to rank games based on how well they performed on Steam Deck out of the box.

 Support for Nvidia's proprietary deep learning super sampling (DLSS) on supported video cards and games was added to Proton in June 2021, though this is not available on the Steam Deck which is based on AMD hardware.

+In March 2022, Google offered a prerelease version of Steam on Chromebooks, and entered public beta in November 2022.
+In August 2025, Google announced that they will end Steam for Chromebook support in 2026.